ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ### Before you delete
 {: #vc_hybrid_addingviewingclusters-deleting-prereq}

-* Whenever possible, delete clusters by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, delete clusters by using the {{site.data.keyword.vmwaresolutions_short}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 Therefore, delete clusters from vCenter Server only for on-premises clusters or clusters that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * You can delete a single cluster at a time.
 To delete multiple clusters, you must do it in sequence; waiting for the previous cluster to be deleted before you delete the next cluster.
 * Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
 * When you delete a cluster, all VMs (virtual machines) from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.